Facts of the case:

 Supreme Court observations :

 - Relied on its own earlier decision in the case of Chennai Properties and Investments Ltd. v.
 Commissioner of Income Tax 373 ITR 673 (SC).
-Here the court had observed that if a taxpayer is having his house property and as part of his business he is giving the property on rent, the rental income received should be treated as “Business Income” because the taxpayer is having a business of renting his property.
+Here the court had observed that if a taxpayer is having his/her house property and as part of his/her business he/she is giving the property on rent, the rental income received should be treated as “Business Income” because the taxpayer is having a business of renting his property.

 - Based on the above, the court, in the case of Rayala Corporation, ruled that income from house property received where the taxpayer is into the business of letting out property will be taxed as “Income from Business” and not as “Income from House Property”.